 Addictive behavior isn’t limited to substance use.
 It may show up in a preoccupation with something or someone.
 Focusing on a new relationship and the good qualities of new love can become an obsession for some people early in recovery.

-4: Dating comes with rejection that can bring on intense feelings of depression, anxiety, and loneliness.
+4: Dating comes with rejection, which can bring on intense feelings of depression, anxiety, and loneliness.

-While dating can boost a person’s self-esteem, a breakup can have serious consequences on their physical and mental well-being.
+While dating can boost a person’s self-esteem, a breakup can seriously affect their physical and mental well-being.
 Rejection by a romantic partner can feel devastating.
 Someone who’s already experiencing mental health issues may find their symptoms intensify.

 Even a couple ready for a healthy relationship can find they are not aligned with each other’s wants, needs, and goals.
 For a person in recovery, the choice to date anyone who seems interested makes that lack of alignment more likely.
-As you’re still unsure of who you are and who you are becoming, attracting the right partner to you becomes more difficult.
+Attracting the right partner becomes more difficult because you’re still unsure of who you are and who you are becoming.

 5: Dating someone who knew you before treatment can keep you tied to past behaviors and substance use.

 There is comfort in reconnecting with someone from your past.
-They’re familiar to you and you can skip right past the awkwardness of a new relationship.
+They’re familiar to you, and you can skip right past the awkwardness of a new relationship.
 It seems like a logical direction to move in.
-Unfortunately, dating someone from your past life can actually present some risks to your wellbeing.
+Unfortunately, dating someone from your past life can present some risks to your well-being.